rubargunduz/ResNet50-TripletLoss-SignatureEmbeddings/README.md

 # Signature Similarity on Embeddings from ResNet Trained with Triplet Loss

-This project implements a deep learning pipeline for offline signature verification using a ResNet-based embedding model trained with triplet loss.
-The goal is to learn robust signature representations that can distinguish between genuine and forged signatures.
+This project implements offline signature similarity calculation with cosine similarity using a ResNet-based embedding model trained with triplet loss.

+The goal here can be:
+- Signature similarity calculation
+- Signature verification system
+- Signature identification

 ## Model

-- **Embedding Model**: ResNet50 backbone (ImageNet weights), followed by global average pooling and a dense layer for embeddings.
+- **Embedding Model**: ResNet50
-- **Triplet Loss**: Encourages the anchor-positive distance to be smaller than the anchor-negative distance by a margin.
+- **Triplet Loss**: Aiming anchor-positive distance to be smaller than the anchor-negative distance by a margin

 - Cosine similarity is used to compare embeddings.
 <img width="400" height="400" alt="Figure_1" src="https://github.com/user-attachments/assets/791fdcae-c397-4c92-8b6d-611db093b0f8" />